 This post is part of a #MonkeyKingdomEvent series with Disney.
 I am receiving transportation and accommodations for this event in exchange for sharing my experience with our readers.
 All opinions are my own.

-If you asked me a month ago, I never would have guessed I’d be tethered to a harness 10 feet above crocodiles on a rickey rope bridge.
-But there I am; dangling above certain death with a huge smile on my face and a sunburn that was well earned.
+If you asked me a month ago, I never would have guessed I’d be tethered to a harness 10 feet above crocodiles on a rickety rope bridge.
+But there I am; dangling above certain death with a huge smile on my face and a sunburn that was well-earned.